relaxdiego/terminus/README.md

 Now run your VNC viewer and point it to `<baremetal-ip>:<vnc-port>` to continue with the installation process.

-Remember that MAAS VMs must have static IPs in the 192.168.100.51/24 to .53 range
+Make sure to assign the correct static IPs to the infra VMs as shown in Level 1 of the logical network diagram.

 Once Ubuntu has finished installation, the VM will shutdown.
 To start it and make it autostart when the baremetal machine boots up, run:

 ```
-virsh autostart maas1
+virsh autostart infra-1
-virsh start maas1
+virsh start infra-1
 ```

 Repeat the above steps for:

-1. maas2
+1. infra-2
-2. maas3
+2. infra-3
 3. configurator